Freight Shipping from Tulsa to Philadelphia

 How much does it cost to ship freight from Tulsa to Philadelphia?

-Full truckload (FTL) rates from Tulsa, OK to Philadelphia, PA currently range from $3,242-$3,996 for a standard dry van load over the 1,508-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Philadelphia, PA currently range $3,242-$3,996 (roughly $2.17-$2.65 per mile over 1,508 miles).
 LTL shipments typically cost $1,029-$1,682 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Philadelphia?